uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 Regularization mechanisms were omitted because the model did not show signs of overfitting and was unable to extract high-complexity patterns from the dataset.
 #v(1em)
-=== 3.4.4 Loss Function and Optimizer
+=== 3.4.4.
+Loss Function and Optimizer
 The model uses Mean Squared Error (MSE) as the loss function.
 The Adam optimizer was selected with a learning rate of $3*10^"-4"$, balancing convergence speed and stability through automatic learning rate adjustment.
 Training and validation losses were recorded to monitor convergence trends and generalization performance.
 Note: Traditional nonlinear count models (e.g., Poisson and Negative Binomial) were tested but excluded due to convergence failures during training.
 #v(1em)
-=== 3.4.5 Training and Validation
+=== 3.4.5.
+Training and Validation
-erformance was evaluated using multiple error-based metrics:
+Performance was evaluated using multiple error-based metrics:
 * $R^2$ (Coefficient of Determination)*: Measures the proportion of variance explained by the model.
 An $R^2 < 0$ indicates the model failed to learn effectively.

 * RMSE (Root Mean Square Error)*: Reflects the average magnitude of prediction error.